Kochadaiiyaan (soundtrack): Marketing

 The audio rights were acquired by Sony Music India in August 2012.
-On 6 March 2014 a preview event was organised by Sony Music in Chennai to selected members of the press.
+On 6 March 2014 a preview event was organised by Sony Music India in Chennai to selected members of the press.
 Four songs from the film namely "Medhuvagathaan", "Manapennin Sathiyam", "Karma Veeran" and "Maattram Onnrudhaan Maaraathadhu" were played at the event.
 A day prior to the music launch, audio teasers of the songs were released on MediaOne Global Entertainment's official SoundCloud channel.

 The video track of "Thaandav" from the motion picture was released on 25 April 2014 as well as an online contest titled "Rajini Thandav" was held.
 Video teaser of "Methuvaagathaan" was released on 21 May 2014.

 Release

-The release of the soundtrack got pushed multiple times due to delay in film's release throughout 2012—2013.
-The first teaser of the film stated end of October 2013 to be the possible release date but was postponed to 12 December 2013 to coincide with Rajinikanth's birthday.
-A release of January 2014 was reported but the soundtrack's record label confirmed 15 February 2014 as the release date which did not materialise.

 The original version, along the Telugu one of the soundtrack was released at Sathyam Cinemas, Royapettah in Chennai on 9 March 2014.
 The audio launch invitations printed in China involved a one-fold invite with an imposing 3D image of Rajinikanth's character in the film.
 The event started with a devotional song, followed by a dance tribute to Rajinikanth.
 The Tamil and Hindi theatrical trailers were broadcast, followed by a footage of the 'making of the film'.
 The event was presided by actors, Rajinikanth, Shah Rukh Khan, Deepika Padukone, Nasser, Jackie Shroff; directors K. S. Ravikumar, K. Balachander, Soundarya Rajinikanth, S. Shankar; composer A. R. Rahman, Resul Pookutty; and lyricist Vairamuthu.
 The full TV telecast of the audio launch and trailer release function was telecast on 30 March 2014 on Jaya TV.